Housing Reports

 The Triangle East Advantage

 On the eastern side of the Triangle, we continue to see incredible value.
-While the Triangle-wide median price sits near $404,000, our communities often offer more house and land for the dollar.
+While the Triangle-wide median price sits near $416,250, East Wake communities often offer more house and land for the dollar.
 We are seeing buyers looking here for space without the Western Wake price tag.
-In Zebulon, for instance, the Median Sales Price in March was $340,000.
-While Cary's Median Sales Price was $576,000, and Apex was a whopping $626,728.
+In Zebulon, for instance, the Median Sales Price in May was $353,000.
+While Cary's Median Sales Price was $642,500, and Apex came in at $619,840.

 Go a little further East of Raleigh, and the Median Sales Price comes down even more.
-Rocky Mount's Median Sale Price was $208,970.
-Louisburg was $342,350.
+Rocky Mount's Median Sale Price was $230,950.
+Louisburg was $330,000, and homes are selling quickly here, with a Median Days on Market of only 19.
+If you're considering a move to Triangle East, reach out to us for guidance.

 Town By Town: See Today's Market Data By City (More Coming Soon)